 In a dedicated effort to do less harm, an HCFF member developed the Catch And Release Tool (CART) in early 2020.
 Several members then tested the tool extensively during the year and discovered they could easily release fish without using a net or ever touching the fish except for an occasional photograph.
 High Country Fly Fishers then created 250 CARTs for distribution to local fly fishers.

 Instructions for Use

 If you are right-handed, once the fish is close, use your left hand to grab the leader about a fish-length above the fish.
-Hook the leader with the CRT in your right hand, slide the tool down to the fish’s mouth and connect the CRT hook to the bend of the fishhook.
+Hook the leader with the CART in your right hand, slide the tool down to the fish’s mouth and connect the CART hook to the bend of the fishhook.
 Once you have the two hooks connected, move the leader to the fish’s tail with your left hand.
-You should then be holding the fish vertically by the CRT.
+You should then be holding the fish vertically by the CART.
 The weight of the fish is usually enough for the hook to release from the fish’s mouth and drop it safely into the water.
 If not, a little shake will do the trick.
 With a barbless hook, the release is even quicker.

-HCFF Catch & Release Tool Instructions
+HCFF Catch And Release Tool Instructions

 - 3⁄4-inch wooden dowels

 - 3⁄4-inch cup hooks